Role models

 Introduction

 A role model is a person that you look up to, respect, and want to be like.
-You get to choose your own role models based on the kind of person you want to be, so you might choose someone because of their behaviour, or their achievements, or other good qualities that inspire you.
-These people might have things in common with you, like where they live or their interests or their dreams, or they might be completely different!
+You get to choose your own role models based on the kind of person you want to be.
+This means you might choose someone because of their behaviour, their achievements, or other good qualities that inspire you.
+These people might have things in common with you, like where they live or their interests or dreams.
+Or they might be completely different.
 It's up to you to decide what you want to look for in a role model.

 Britannica School

-This is an EPIC database.
+This is an EPIC resource.
 EPIC is a collection of reliable databases covering lots of different topics.
-It’s put together especially for New Zealand school students and helps to answer questions like this.
+It’s put together especially for New Zealand school students.

 • Choose a level you want to explore.
 We recommend starting with Primary, but you can change your level later.